human-solutions/file-paths/README.md

-The [Display] implementation outputs the platform-native representation of a path, using the native path separator whereas the [Debug] implementation uses the `/` path separator and also includes the path type.
+The [Display] implementation outputs the platform-native representation of a path, using the native path separator whereas the [Debug] implementation always uses the `/` path separator and also includes the path type.
+On windows it removes the `<drive>:` prefix
-Both for ease of testing.

 By default, the paths are contracted, meaning that if the path starts with user home dir then the former that part is replaced with `~` and if it starts